 Best of all, Apple has trimmed prices, so you can now get a 13″ MacBook Air for as little as $1,299.
 The MBA has no built-in optical drive, but you can add an external USB 2.0 SuperDrive (only compatible with the MacBook Air) for a new low price of US$79.
 Rather than include an install DVD, Apple now ships the MBA with a USB software reinstall drive.

-The MacBook Air is available only with an 18-bit glossy display – not the 24 bits you might expect.
+The MacBook Air is available only with an 18-bit glossy display (not the 24 bits you might expect).
 Like the iPod and iPhone, it does not have an easily replaceable battery.
-Cost to have Apple replace the 37 Watt-hour battery out of warranty is $130.
+Cost to have Apple replace the 37 Watt-hour battery out of warranty is $129.

 Closed Lid Mode: All Intel ‘Books support “lid closed” (or clamshell) mode, which leaves the built-in display off and dedicates all video RAM to an external display.
 To used closed lid mode, your ‘Book must be plugged into the AC adapter and connected to an external display and a USB or Bluetooth mouse and keyboard (you might also want to consider external speakers).
 Power up your ‘Book until the desktop appears on the external display and then close the lid.
 Your ‘Book will go to sleep, but you can wake it by moving the mouse or using the keyboard.
 The built-in display will remain off, and the external monitor will become your only display.
 Since all video RAM is now dedicated to the external monitor, you may have more colors available at higher resolutions.
 The MacBook Air is designed to run safely in closed lid mode, but if yours runs hot (perhaps due to overclocking or high ambient temperatures), you may want to open the lid when in closed lid mode: The screen will remain off and the computer will more readily vent heat from the CPU.